diel-project/Diel-Niche-Modeling/GitHub_vignettes/Gomez-Diel-Niche-comparison.md

 In the next section, we show how to put these inequality values into
 $\texttt{Diel.Niche}$, along with all other phenotype hypotheses.

-## Gomez Implementation into Diel.Niche
+## Gomez Implementation in Diel.Niche

 ``` r
 # Use the diel.ineq() function to setup an object to add multinomial inequalities too.